 Although a plant can be grown using just blue light, most plants have faster growth with a broader spectrum of light.
 Blue light is typically used in conjunction with red light, since photosynthetic pigments more efficiently absorb red light than other regions of the spectrum.
 The blue-red light combination allows for a faster rate of photosynthesis than either red or blue light alone.
 Compared to blue light alone, the red-blue light combination increases photosynthesis rate, leaf number, and plant size in many species, like tomato, cucumber, peppers, lettuce, and strawberry.
 What about adding other colors of light too?
 The addition of green light to red-blue light further increases plant height!
-At this time, the ideal ratio of red, blue, and green light (as well as other colors of light) is not yet known for many species, including cannabis.
-For one tomato variety, the ideal ratio is documented to be 1:2:1 for R:B:G. Likely, the ideal spectrum for cannabis vegetative growth will be strain-dependent.
+At this time, the ideal ratio of red, blue, and green light (as well as other colors of light) is not yet known for many species.
+For one tomato variety, the ideal ratio is documented to be 1:2:1 for R:B:G. Likely, the ideal spectrum for certain plants vegetative growth will be strain-dependent.
 For this reason, it’s important to choose a “full-spectrum” horticultural light that has high amounts of blue and red light and moderate amounts of other colors of light.

 In addition to playing an important role in photosynthesis, blue light is well known to suppresses stem elongation (“stretching” or etiolation).
 Stem elongation occurs when a plant is receiving insufficient light and it stretches up to capture more light.
 Plants grown with blue light are usually shorter and have thicker, and denser leaves compared to plants grown without blue light.
 This is attributed to the action of chryptochrome, which responds to blue light to control several aspects of plant growth and development, including stem elongation.